zotbins/zbce_api/README.md

 2. Check where to access your API by looking at “Running on” section on the command line
 3. Use Postman for further tests if desired

-Congratulations you successfully set up your devlopment environment!
+Congratulations you successfully set up your development environment!